 Cost of Connection, CPE, Drop Cable

 According to information on Nepal Telecom’s website, the company is providing free upgrades to existing ADSL and PSTN/Telephone service users.
 However, I paid Rs 2850 for 3 months of 15 Mbps package that comes with free telephone as well.
+As of 1st Kartik 2078, the 15 Mbps package is replaced with 25 Mbps package.
 This is one of the best packages for people who have landlines and ADSL.
 Else there is still the 8 Mbps at Rs 800 or the same cost as ADSL.
 There are many other plans available as well.
 You can choose them at the office while upgrading.
 Be very careful and choose the correct package because there rental charges in some packages.
 Please read our article on NTC FTTH price, package, and offers for more details.

 In the case of a new connection, there are different prices for each part.
 The cost of a new set of FTTH router is Rs 2825.
-The price of installation of CPE or FTTH Router is Rs 1165.
+The price of installation of NTFiber CPE with 1 telephone is Rs 1165.
 In case you need two telephone lines, then the installation charge is Rs 1830 else if you don’t need a telephone then the installation charge is just Rs 500.

 I am an old user so I also had some balance of ADSL and landline telephone.
 All those are merged and transferred to the new plan.
 The PSTN balance or advance amount gets transferred to the new balance for voice service through FTTH.
 If there is any confusion regarding balance, the officers will clear out things at the office as well.